dlozanob/random-stuff/Amazon Web Services - CLF-C02/3. Cloud Technologie und -Services/Notes/notes.md

 > This lets you identify unintended access to your resources and data, which is a security task.

+_Quick Starts_ are built by AWS solutions architects and partners to help you deploy popular technologies on AWS, based on AWS best practices for security and high availability.

+These accelerators reduce hundreds of manual procedures into just a few steps, so you can build your production environment quickly and start using it immediately.

 ## Zusammenfassung

 ![alt text](image-111.png)